-- A variety of parks and open space are encouraged within the Planning Area.
-Refer to Chapter 5 for park, open space, and public facility concepts. - Parks or play areas should be dispersed and located to be easily accessible to each neighborhood area.
+- 1. A variety of parks and open space are encouraged within the Planning Area, designed and located to help promote public health.
+Refer to Chapter 5 for park, open space, and public facility concepts. - 2.
+Parks or play areas should be dispersed and located to be easily accessible to each neighborhood area.
 New multi-family residential development shall be designed with common open space and recreational features unless there is existing parkland within one-quarter mile walking distance. - 3.
 Pocket parks (of one-half acre or less) are encouraged as landscape amenities and as a means to give a distinct identity to residential areas.